juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Works ok with 1x GPU. </br>
 but Dual GPU does Not work. </br>

-PhysX 9.14 cannot be uninstalled, </br>
+PhysX 9.14 cannot be Uninstalled, </br>
 Lutris cannot be Run in Sudo. </br>
-installing older Legacy PhysX 9.12 at same time </br>
+installing older Legacy PhysX 9.12 for W7 W8.1 at same time </br>
 with Wine Control Panel inside lutris </br>
 Batman does Not work. </br>
 ![Screenshot_20250711_201123](https://github.com/user-attachments/assets/fa8e3a01-ade9-42af-8d74-c90f81004d95) </br>
 ![Screenshot_20250711_202119](https://github.com/user-attachments/assets/454e3b6f-9e11-45d2-9a41-e46f3f55d4e6) </br>

-installing PhysX as another program, creates an individual dos_c drive, isolated. </br>
+installing PhysX as another program, creates an individual dos_c drive, isolated Not in Batman dos_c drive. </br>

 Lutris has a nice GUI, easy to navigate / easy to use. </br>
 if the problem is Wine-ge 8, </br>